 The responsibility of Human Rights is anchored under the Business Ethics Compliance Office (BECO) in Novo Nordisk.
 The human rights commitment is an integral part of the Business Ethics Code of Conduct and is overseen by the Business Ethics Committee.

 This commitment is approved by Lars Fruergaard Jørgensen, President & CEO of Novo Nordisk.
 (6 December 2018)

 We conduct regular assessment of our risks and impacts on all human rights across our global processes and corporate functions.
-The assessment consists of desk research, expert and peer inputs, engagement with stakeholders including patient representatives and cross-organisational review.
+The assessment consists of desk research, expert and peer inputs.

 Among the human rights impacts we have identified, the following were determined as our salient human rights issues and important human rights impacts for 2019-2020.
 These have been prioritised for due diligence and reporting.
 Find out below how we manage each of these human rights issues and impacts: